glhewett/glhewett/README.md

 - 👋 Hi, I’m @glhewett
-- 👀 I’m interested in vim, opencv, c++, cuda
+- 👀 I’m interested in vim, opencv, c++
-- 🌱 I’m currently learning vimscript, windows
+- 🌱 I’m currently learning vimscript
-- 💞️ I’m looking to collaborate on anything.
+- 💞️ I’m looking to collaborate on anything (this changes daily)
 - 📫 How to reach me on twitter, webex, or email

 <!---